Skip to main content

 4. Antihistamines

-Antihistamines and some sleep aids containing diphenhydramine (like Benadryl) could cause a false positive result for PCP or methadone.
-Doxylamine (the active ingredient in Unisom) can also trigger a positive drug result for methadone, opiates, and PCP.
+Antihistamines and some sleep aids containing diphenhydramine (like Benadryl) could cause a false positive result for methadone or, rarely, PCP.
+Doxylamine (the active ingredient in Unisom) may also trigger a positive drug result for methadone, opiates, and PCP.

 5. Central nervous system (CNS) stimulants

-Ritalin (methylphenidate) and Adderall are used to treat ADHD, and are well known to cause a false positive for amphetamines and methamphetamines.
+Ritalin (methylphenidate) and Adderall are used to treat ADHD and are well known to cause a positive test result for amphetamines and methamphetamines, so tell the lab that you take this medication before your appointment.

 6. Cough suppressant

-Dextromethorphan, the active ingredient in Robitussin-DM, Delsym, and other over-the-counter cough suppressants, may cause a drug screen to be positive for opiates and/or PCP.
+Dextromethorphan, the active ingredient in Robitussin-DM, Delsym, and other over-the-counter and prescription cough suppressants or combination cold and flu products, may cause a drug screen to be positive for opiates or PCP.

 RELATED: Learn the dangers of a cough syrup addiction